 Problems in visiting PMW Temple of Thai tourists are shown in Table 6 which shows that most Thai tourists do not know how important each point of visit is (61.3%), where to go (51.6%), where is the starting point (45.2%), what the rituals are, and the history or other information of each point (35.5%).
 All foreign tourists do not know the history or other information of each point as it is all in Thai only names of each point provided in English, followed by do not know the starting point (16.7%) and do not know how important is each point (13.3%).

 3.6 Technology required

 All Thai tourists are interested in using the mobile applications to help improve travel services of PMW Temple.
-The results are shown in Table 7.